 What we don’t: Super heavy and expensive.

 There may be some G Master fatigue by the end of this article, but this premium lens series is just that good.
-Last year we had the 70-200mm f/4 ranked higher due to availability issues with the f/2.8 GM, but that seemingly has been resolved and it’s now readily in stock online and in stores.
+We previously had the 70-200mm f/4 ranked higher due to availability issues with the f/2.8 GM, but that has been resolved and it’s now readily in stock online and in stores.
 Despite the hefty weight and price tag, the 70-200mm f/2.8 does not disappoint.
 The lens is super sharp, focuses quickly and accurately, and produces creamy bokeh.
 If image quality is your top priority in a telephoto lens, it’s a clear choice: go with the GM.

 The good news is that the Sony 70-200mm f/4 is no slouch.
 That lens is reasonably sharp (the images do tend to soften up a bit toward the corners), much lighter than the f/2.8 at 29.6 ounces, and more than $1,000 cheaper.
 Additionally, both of these lenses offer image stabilization, which proves to be incredibly useful when utilizing the higher ends of these focal lengths.
 But we have a very hard time passing on a G Master lens when available, not to mention the f/4 is good but not great from an optical perspective.
 For even more reach, see the 100-400mm below (and yes, it’s a GM).